pourquoi-vins-bourgogne-si-chers-article-blog

 Supply and demand

-Located in the northeast of France, the Burgundy region consists of 30,000 hectares, representing only 4% of the French vineyard.
-In comparison, the Bordeaux region covers 120,000 hectares (16% of the vineyard) while the Rhône Valley vineyards stretch over 79,000 hectares (10.5% of the vineyard).
+Located in the northeast of France, the Burgundy region is made up of 30,000 hectares, representing only 4% of the French vineyard.
+In comparison, the Bordeaux region covers 120,000 hectares (16% of the vineyard) while the vineyards of the Rhône Valley stretch over 79,000 hectares (10.5% of the vineyard).

-This difference in size has a significant impact on the quantities produced.
+This size difference has a significant impact on the quantities produced.
 Thus, for 200 million bottles produced each year in Burgundy, 650 million are put on the market for Bordeaux and 465 million for the Rhône Valley

-As you will have understood, and although these figures are very general, the supply is much more limited in Burgundy...and this inevitably impacts the final price of your bottle!
+As you will have understood, and although these figures are very general, the supply is much more limited in Burgundy...and this inevitably has an impact on the final price of your bottle!

-The average size of an estate is also a decisive factor partly explaining certain price differences.
-Indeed, while the average area of a wine estate in Burgundy is 8.2 hectares, this is 12 hectares in France !
-As a result, economies of scale are inevitably lower for a Burgundian winemaker, thus forcing them to better valorize their production.
+The average size of an estate is also a decisive factor that partly explains certain price differences.
+Indeed, while the average size of a wine estate in Burgundy is 8.2 hectares, it is 12 hectares in France !
+As a result, economies of scale are inevitably lower for a Burgundy winemaker, thus requiring them to better enhance the value of their production.

 Moreover, this production scarcity faces an ever-increasing national and international demand.

 Indeed, today, nearly one in two bottles of Burgundy is exported.
-While the historical clients are the United States (21% of exported volumes), England (17%), Belgium (9%), Canada (9%) and Japan (8%), many other countries are now seeking their share of the pie.
+While the traditional customers are the United States (21% of exported volumes), England (17%), Belgium (9%), Canada (9%), and Japan (8%), many other countries are now seeking a share of the market.

-If this increase in demand allows Burgundian winemakers to better distribute their sales, it also makes the distribution of volumes more complex each year among all market players, again pushing prices up.
+If this increase in demand allows Burgundy winemakers to better distribute their sales, it also makes the distribution of volumes more complex each year among all market players, once again driving up prices.

 chiffres-export-bourgogne-vins